MEDICAL BENEFITS PLAN 2 & 3

 “Attending Physician.”
 The term “Attending Physician” means:

-(B) For a period of 30 days from the first visit on the initial Claim or for 12 visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregonor a similarly licensed doctor or physician in any country or in any state, territory, or possession of the United States.
+(B) for a period of thirty (30) days from the first visit on the initial Claim or for twelve (12) visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregon or a similarly licensed doctor or physician in any country or in any state, territory or possession of the United States.
 All Members drawing disability benefits shall be examined at least once during each twelve-month period by the Member’s identified physician or a physician appointed by the Director, unless otherwise determined by the Director.

 “Chart Note.”
-The term “Chart Note” means a chronological documentation in an individual’s medical record, and includes subjective and objective findings, diagnosis, treatment rendered and proposed, status, and recovery and return to work objectives.
+The term “Chart Note” means a chronological documentation in a Member’s medical record and includes subjective and objective findings, diagnosis, treatment rendered and proposed, status, and recovery and return-to-work objectives.

 “Curative Care.”
 The term “Curative Care” means Medical Services required to diagnose, heal or permanently relieve or eliminate a medical condition.

 “Date of Disability.”
-The term “Date of Disability” means the date that the Member’s physician determines that the Member is unable to perform the Member’s required duties.
+The term “Date of Disability” means the date that the Member’s Attending Physician establishes that the Member is first unable to perform the Member’s required duties as a result of a service-connected injury/illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Fire or Police.

 “Director.”
 The term “Director” where used in these Administrative Rules shall mean the Fund Director and/or Fund Administrator or his or her designee.

-“Independent Medical Examination (IME).”
-An examination by one or more licensed medical providers in order to provide an opinion of findings in connection with an injury/illness or occupational Claim.
-A Physical Capacities Evaluation (PCE) or a Work Capacities Evaluation (WCE) is considered an “IME” under these rules.
+“Independent Medical Examination” (IME).
+The term “Independent Medical Examination” means an examination by one or more licensed medical providers in order to provide an opinion of findings in connection with a service-connected injury/illness or an occupational disability Claim.
+A Physical Capacity Evaluation (PCE) or a Work Capacities Evaluation (WCE) is considered an “IME” under these rules.

 "Medically Stationary."
 The term "Medically Stationary" means that no further material improvement can reasonably be expected from medical treatment or the passage of time.